Szynal/Unity-Shader-Graph-Tutorial/README.md

   ![Tangents](git-images/Tangents.png?raw=true "Tangents")

+ ## UV coordinates

+ We have all changed the skin of our favorite character for a better one.
+UV coordinates are directly related to this concept, since they allow us to position a two-dimensional texture on the surface of a three-dimensional object.
+These coordinates act as reference points, which control which texels in the texture map correspond to each vertex in the mesh.

+The process of positioning vertices over UV coordinates is called “UV mapping”.
+It is a process by which UV that appears as a flattened, two-dimensional representation of the object’s mesh is created, edited, and organized.
+Within our shader, we can access this property, either to position a texture on our 3d model or to save information in it.

 ## What's a Shader?

  A Shader is a user-defined program designed to run on some stage of a graphics processor